 Some of the former employees who worked with you may have their old records with them.
 Try referring to their records to get contact information of your old employer or plan administrator.

-The national registry of unclaimed retirement benefits lists the retirement accounts throughout the United States that have unclaimed balances.
-The idea is to help employees locate their abandoned accounts.
-You can check this database online to see if your account is listed there.
+The National Registry of Unclaimed Retirement Benefits lists retirement accounts in the United States that have unclaimed balances.
+It is designed to help employees locate their abandoned accounts, and you can check the database online to see if your account is listed there.

 When a company goes through a merger, it loses its previous identity and takes the identity of the acquiring company.
 In such cases, your old retirement account may also get merged with that of the acquiring company.
 If you are unable to track your old company, you may want to browse the news to see if it has merged with another company.
 You can then contact the acquiring company for your account details.